Hi! This is Chloe Jiahe Huang. I go by both Chloe and Jiahe (pronounced as jyah-huh in Mandarin).

 I am a first-year PhD student in Computer Science at the University of California, San Diego, advised by Prof. Rose Yu.
 Previously, I received my (dual) B.S.E. in Data Science from the University of Michigan and B.E. in Electrical and Computer Engineering from Shanghai Jiao Tong University.
 During my undergraduate, I have been fortunate to be mentored by Prof. JJ Park and Dr. Guandao Yang.

-My current research centers on scientific machine learning and generative models, with a particular emphasis on bridging the physical world and machine learning insights.
-I am especially interested in developing energy-based and neural models that produce high-fidelity physical data and enhance generalization, with applications in physics-based simulations and real-world decision-making.
+My current research focuses on generative models and scientific machine learning, with an emphasis on bridging physical systems and data-driven insights.
+I am particularly interested in developing energy-based and neural approaches that generate high-fidelity physical data and improve generalization.
+My work is motivated by applications such as physics-based simulation and biomedical modeling, among others.

 Ph.D. in Computer Science, 2030